-It becomes clear that Andrew dedicates his whole life to drumming.
-He’s isolated without as much as a single friend or any form of social life, and he even prioritises drumming over seeing his new girlfriend, Nicole (Melissa Benoist).
-His passion and determination to master the arts of drumming, turns into an obsession that takes him to the brink of madness.
-It gets to the stage that you start to question whether Andrew actually enjoys what he does.
-Chazelle captures every intricate detail of Andrew’s struggles, immersing us into his mindset.
+Without giving too much away, it gets to the stage that you start to question whether Andrew actually enjoys what he does.
+Chazelle captures every detail of Andrew’s struggles, immersing us into his mindset.
 The viewer is completely aligned with him throughout the whole film, so we feel every pain and frustration as he does.
-It is hard not to emphasise with Andrew, just because of his sheer devotion.

-Ultimately, Whiplash is an enthralling film with a breath-taking narrative, and you might just feel symptoms of whiplash by the end of it.
-A truly captivating film, with some outstanding performances, and it very much leaves you itching for more.
+Whiplash is an enthralling film with a breath-taking narrative, and you might just feel symptoms of whiplash by the end of it.
+This is a truly captivating film, with some outstanding performances.
+It very much leaves you itching for more.

 Quoted: “I’d rather die drunk, broke at 34 and have people at a dinner table talk about me than live to be rich and sober at 90 and nobody remembered who I was.”